khanlab/vr-desktops/.github/ISSUE_TEMPLATE.md

 ## The problem

 Briefly describe the issue you are experiencing (or software you want to see installed).
 If you received an error, please include the error message!
+Please also select the appropriate label to the right!

 ## Steps to reproduce